-All claims are inflated to performance period dollars prior to calculating episode costs, revised target prices, and reconciliation amounts.
-All payments for a given period displayed in the CTP (baseline and performance) are displayed in same-year dollars for comparability.
-Non-regulated payments are inflated based on CMS' PPS-specific market basket update factors.
+HSCRC inflates all claims to performance period dollars prior to calculating episode costs, revised target prices, and reconciliation amounts.
+All payments for a given period displayed in CRISP's Care Transformation Profiler (baseline and performance) are displayed in same-year dollars for comparability.
+It inflates non-regulated payments based on CMS' Prospective Payment System (PPS)-specific market basket update factors.
 Regulated payments are inflated based on HSCRC update factors.

-Additional adjustments account for unique policy scenarios (e.g., suspension of sequestration during the Covid-19 PHE) or changes in policy during the performance year.
-For example, the HSCRC implemented a special adjustment to payments during the first CTI performance year to account for overpayments in the Skilled Nursing Facility Prospective Payment System (PPS) due to a change in CMS payment policy beginning in 2019.
+Additional adjustments account for unique policy scenarios (e.g., suspension of sequestration during the Covid-19 public health emergency) or changes in policy during the performance year.
+For example, the HSCRC implemented a special adjustment to payments during the first CTI performance year to account for overpayments in the Skilled Nursing Facility PPS due to a change in CMS payment policy beginning in 2019.